 Snorkeling is generally suitable for non-swimmers as long as you feel comfortable wearing a life jacket or using other floatation devices.
 However, it’s important to stay within your comfort zone and snorkel in areas with lifeguards or professional guides for added safety.

-Remember to always prioritize safety, respect the marine environment, and have fun exploring the wonders beneath the surface!
+Always prioritize safety, respect the marine environment, and have fun exploring the wonders beneath the surface!